-The testing criteria for all storage solutions are basically the same, as follows:
+The testing criteria for all storage solutions are basically the same (except as noted), as follows:

-- 1. The System Under Test (SUT) is run through a SUT Conditioning Test to get it into a known and stable state. - 2.
-The SUT Conditioning Test is followed by a defined series of Active Test phases that collect data for the active metrics, each with a method to assure stability of each metric value. - 3.
-The Active Test is followed by the so-called Ready Idle Test that collects data for the capacity metric. - 4.
-Lastly, the Capacity Optimization Test phases are executed which demonstrate the storage system's ability to perform defined capacity optimization methods.
+- I. Pre-fill action to fill the SUT with random data. - 2.
+The System Under Test (SUT) is run through a SUT Conditioning Test to get it into a known and stable state. - 3.
+The SUT Conditioning Test is followed by a defined series of Active Test phases that collect data for the active metrics, each with a method to assure stability of each metric value. - 4.
+The Active Test is followed by the so-called Ready Idle Test that collects data for the capacity metric. - 5.
+Lastly, the Capacity Optimization Test phases are executed, which demonstrate the storage system's ability to perform defined capacity optimization methods.